 The 4IR has taken center-stage in academic and policy debates due to its potential to transform economies and societies across the world.
 Rapid technological advances in artificial intelligence, robotics, the internet of things, biotechnology and others are likely to have considerable impacts in our production, consumption and social systems.
 While acknowledging that the magnitude of change is likely to be unprecedented, the direction of such change remains uncertain.
-There is an increasing realization that, if the direction of change is not carefully steered, the 4IR will exacerbate existing social challenges.
-A commonly identified risk is that 4IR technologies could leave millions of people across the world without jobs, intensifying income inequalities.
+There is an increasing realisation that, if the direction of change is not carefully steered, the 4IR will exacerbate existing social challenges.
 In this respect, the challenges faced by African countries are considered greater than those faced by technologically advanced countries.

 Our research program aims to:

-- Gather new evidence in four areas: transformation of energy systems, mobile money, agricultural biotech and industrial production systems.
+- Gather new evidence in specific thematic areas, such as transformation of energy systems, mobile money, agricultural biotech and industrial production systems.

-- Explore how to influence transformative change through public policy, by developing new policy frameworks and exploring possibilities for policy experimentation in collaboration with the Transformative Innovation Policy Consortium (TIPC).
+- Explore how to influence transformative change through public policy, by developing new policy frameworks and exploring possibilities for policy experimentation.

 011 559 1808